-Germany loses six million coronavirus face masks in Kenya
+Germany says six million coronavirus face masks missing in Kenya

 The shipment was due in Germany on March 20 but never arrived after disappearing at the end of last week at an airport in Kenya.
 It was unclear why the masks, produced by a German firm, had been in Kenya.

-“What exactly happened, whether this a matter of theft or a provider who isn’t serious, is being cleared up by customs,” said a government source.
+“What exactly happened, whether this a matter of theft or a provider who isn’t serious, is being cleared up by customs,” a German government source said, asking not to be named.

-Kenya’s health ministry declined to comment and a Kenyan Airports Authority (KAA) spokeswoman said the company was still assessing the situation.

-Spiegel Online reported that Germany has placed orders worth 241 million euros with suppliers for protective and sanitary equipment to fight the coronavirus.
+Spiegel Online reported Germany has placed orders worth 241 million euros ($260.57 million) with suppliers for protective and sanitary equipment to fight the novel coronavirus.

-The defense ministry spokeswoman said there was no financial impact from the loss of the masks as no money had been paid.
+The defence ministry spokeswoman said there was no financial impact from the loss of the masks as no money had been paid.

 Germany is preparing its hospitals and health workers for a big increase in admissions of patients with the virus.
 It has 27,436 confirmed coronavirus cases and 114 people have died, the Robert Koch Institute for infectious diseases said.